fico-xpress/xpress-community/SoccerCampLocation/README.md

 - It forces us to accept the inherent errors in our models by requiring training and empirically validating the performance of our models.

-- We'll see the benefit of training the model before running it in real life and the experimentation necessary to find the best training parameters.
+- We'll discuss the benefit of training the model before running it in real life and the experimentation necessary to find the best training parameters.

 ### Assignment
 Well discuss, the points in the framework where we can change/update the CFA policy and each team will attempt to come up with a new CFA by changing: